digidem/kappa-osm/README.md

 their databases with each other, there would be multiple latest elements ("heads") for that ID.

+If no elements with `id` exist, an empty array is returned.

 ### osm.getByVersion(version[, opts], cb)

 Fetch a specific OSM element by its version string.
 Returns `null` if not found,